 The process of closure and monitoring of abandoned mines depends on the status of the administrators of these mines.
-If the mines were previously administered by the Albanian state, the closure and monitoring is subject to approval by the Council of Ministers, upon a proposal of METE.
-The plan on closure and monitoring is prepared by a specialist approved by METE.
+If the mines were previously administered by the Albanian state, the closure and monitoring is subject to approval by the Council of Ministers, upon a proposal of the MEI.
+The plan on closure and monitoring is prepared by a specialist approved by the MEI.

-Closure and monitoring of mines previously administered by private legal entities, however, is subject to approval by METE.
+Closure and monitoring of mines previously administered by private legal entities, however, is subject to approval by the MEI.
 In such case, closure and monitoring is performed based on the closing and monitoring plan submitted in the permit application.